david-allan-jones/gomi-lang/README.md

 # Gomi (ゴミ)

+**Disclaimer:** This language was created merely as a hobby and learning exercise for myself.
+It should **NOT** be used for any production applications.

 Welcome to Gomi (ゴミ), a programming language for those who like Japanese and scripting languages.
 I wrote this initial implementation in TypeScript because who cares about performance?
 I sure don't!
 Well, I cared enough to use Bun as the recommended runtime at least.

 To install dependencies: